By Xiaomei Cai, L.Ac., Ph.D., & Qineng Tan, L.Ac., Ph.D.

 Endometrial patches or lesions may respond to the stimuli of the female hormones produced by the ovaries, causing them to become inflamed and/or shed bloody tissue during the menstrual period.
 During the period, the uterus bleeds, and the other patches of tissue bleed, too.
 They can also begin to produce their own hormone secretions, causing them to bleed at irregular times.
 This tissue can cause organs in the pelvis to “stick” to each other and create scar tissue or nodules on the organs over time.

-Endometrial patches can grow nerve tissue, as well, which produces the intense sensations of pelvic pain and cramps.
+Endometrial patches can grow nerve tissue, as well, which produces the intense sensations of pelvic pain, abdominal bloating, and cramps.
 Women with endometriosis often have cysts on the ovaries, because the endometrial tissue outside of the uterus responds to hormones.
 The body absorbs water from these cysts, and the bloody tissue turns into a thick, syrupy, brown liquid; this is why they are sometimes referred to as “chocolate cysts.”

 When a woman has endometriosis, she almost always shows compromised hormone issues, in addition to menstrual pain.
 The cycle is off, usually showing luteal phase deficiency– when the luteal phase is 12-14 days instead of the typical 14 days from ovulation to the start of the period.
 This is due to ovarian cysts affecting the function of the ovaries.